June 29-30 2019

 THERE ARE NO REFUNDS FOR TEAM ENTRIES.

 No. You can build your team however you like.
-Keep in mind however, that it may not be possible to bracket teams with very diverse player characteristics against other teams of similar makeup and youth and high school teams will be bracketed by grade-level according the highest grade-level on the team.
+Keep in mind however, that it may not be possible to bracket teams with very diverse player characteristics against other teams of similar makeup.
+Youth and high school teams will be bracketed by grade-level according the highest grade-level on the team.

 While we do allow individuals to play on more than one team (teams must be in dissimilar brackets), we cannot control game schedules to guard against scheduling conflicts.
 Individuals playing on multiple teams could have multiple games scheduled at the same time.

-In order to guarantee your desired division, Hoopfest must receive your completed registration form on or before the guaranteed deadline (exact date is still TBD).
-After the guaranteed deadline, we will welcome your completed registration only on a space available basis until final cut-off, which will be posted once registration opens.
+In order to guarantee your desired division, Hoopfest must receive your completed registration form on or before the guaranteed deadline is May 17th, 2019.
+After the guaranteed deadline, we will welcome your completed registration only on a space available basis until May 31st, which will be posted once registration opens.

 Yes, there is a family division.
 All team members must be related to your designated team captain.
 See complete information in the Standard & Other Divisions section under “Play”.